 5. Shelf-Stable Chocolate Milk

 For a fast hit of carbohydrates, protein, and a bit of fat, it’s hard to beat shelf-stable chocolate milk.
 There are a few brands that make shelf-stable packs of chocolate milk with organic dairy, or you can opt for almond milk versions if you don’t like regular dairy milk, but keep in mind that it doesn’t offer the same amount of protein as cow’s milk.
 It’s easy to keep a few of these in your locker for those days you’re running late and don’t have time to actually eat a snack.

 6. Coconut Water

 If you’re a fan of sports drinks, Ziesmer suggests trying the more natural coconut water, which is available in single-serve shelf-stable packs.
-It offers electrolytes and enough carbohydrates that make it similar in nutrition profile to a standard sports drink, but the water comes directly from a coconut.
+It offers electrolytes and carbohydrates, but the water comes directly from a coconut.
 Often, you can find coconut water infused with pineapple or mango, if you’re looking for something with more carbohydrates.
 Keep in mind, however, that coconut water doesn’t offer the same level of sodium, which is the most important electrolyte to replace for hydration, as a traditional sports drink.

 Fueling throughout the day with healthy meals and snacks is critical for student athletes.
 These six snack options will travel easily, taste good, and offer natural carbohydrates from fruit and grains, as well as small amounts of protein and fat.